Should I Pause My SIP Because Markets Are at All-Time High? (The Honest Answer)

 My advisor told me to pause SIP and wait for a correction.
 Should I?

 This depends on what "advisor" means.
 A SEBI-registered Investment Adviser (RIA) who has reviewed your specific portfolio and goals and has a documented rationale is different from a distributor or RM who earns commission on transactions.
 A fee-only RIA's recommendation to pause deserves weight.
 A distributor's recommendation to pause — especially if accompanied by a pitch to move to a different product — should be scrutinised.
-Get a free portfolio audit from a fee-only RIA to get an unbiased view.
+Find a Fee Only Investment Advisor from a fee-only RIA to get an unbiased view.

 Markets are down 5% from ATH right now.
 Is this a good time to restart a paused SIP?